-So, there are a number of issues to consider when purchasing a genealogy software program.
-What from operating system are you using to whether you want to synch your information between your devices.
+So, there are several issues to consider when purchasing a genealogy software program.
+What operating system are you using to whether you want to sync your information between your devices?

 Please head over to Top Ten Reviews where there is a Top 10 Best Genealogy Software of 2018 guide.

 If you decide to buy any of these software programs then please come back and let me know what you think of it.
 I would love to hear how it is working for you.

 Most of these genealogy software programs will work on a Windows computer.
 The Family Tree Heritage 9 software is available for both Windows and Mac users.